gokulsivarajvp-hub/Image-Processing-and-Automated-Diagnosis-of-Multiple-Sclerosis-in-Brain-MRI-using-CNN/README.md

 Introduction:

 Multiple Sclerosis (MS) is a chronic neurological disorder affecting the central nervous system, often diagnosed through brain MRI scans.
 This research focuses on developing an automated system for detecting MS patterns using image processing techniques and deep learning.
-U-Net are employed for feature extraction and classification and Model Training.
+U-Net is employed for feature extraction and classification, and Model Training.
 The proposed approach aims to improve early and accurate diagnosis, reducing reliance on manual interpretation and enhancing clinical decision-making.
 Experimental results demonstrate the model’s high accuracy in identifying MS lesions.

 Motivation: